upmcplanetracker/firewalla-unbound-DoT-config/README.md

 ### A Warning for Firewalla Purple / Purple SE Users (and most likely Red and Blue)
 The **Firewalla Purple and Purple SE** have limited RAM.
 It is **strongly recommended** that you keep the cache settings **commented out** on these devices.
 Enabling a large memory cache is very likely to cause instability.
 If you do experiment, use only the smallest values (`4m`/`8m`) and monitor memory very closely.

+### Disclaimer

+Not affiliated with or endorsed by Firewalla.